Can a Cop Pull You Over for No Reason?

 Virginia Traffic Stop Laws

 What does that mean?
-Well, the simple answer is things like traffic laws for speeding or registration or swerving over a line.
+Well, the simple answer is the officer must have a reasonable suspicion that you violated things like traffic laws for speeding or registration or swerving over a line.

-Those give the officer a reason to pull you over.
+Those illegal actions give the officer a reason to pull you over.
 That’s a simple clear-cut example that everyone understands.

-Where it gets complicated is in things that big catchall of criminal activity being afoot.
+Where it gets complicated is when things are less straightforward.
+In other words, there isn’t one clear indication of illegal activity, but a bigger catchall indication of criminal activity being afoot.
 What exactly does that mean?

-A good example from might work is that if you’re swerving within your lane in Virginia an officer can pull you over for suspicion of DUI.
+A good example is that if you’re swerving within your lane in Virginia, an officer can pull you over for suspicion of DUI.

-Even though it’s not illegal to swerve within your lane as long as you’re maintaining your lane of travel and not crossing over either line, if you swerve several times within your lane an officer can testify that based on their training and experience that means that you may have been under the influence of something, and therefore, they can pull you over to investigate.
+It’s not illegal to swerve within your lane as long as you’re maintaining your lane of travel and not crossing over either line.
+However, if you swerve several times within your lane, an officer can testify thatbased on their training and experience—the swerving indicates you may have been under the influence of something.
+This suspicion is enough to allow them to legally pull you over to investigate.

 A cop can definitely stop you after running your plates if the return in the computer shows a problem.

-For example, if the registered owner of the vehicle has their license suspended and if you match the general description of the registered owner, an officer now has reasonable suspicion to pull you over to see if you are that person and if you’re breaking the law by driving on a suspended driver’s license.
+For example, suppose the registered owner of the vehicle has their license suspended.
+If you match the general description of the registered owner, an officer now has reasonable suspicion to pull you over to see if you are that person and if you’re breaking the law by driving on a suspended driver’s license.

 The same could be said if the registered owner has an open warrant for something or if perhaps the registration is dead and doesn’t match the tags that are displayed on the car.